LC-Linkous/AntennaCalculationAutotuningTool/README.md

 Antenna Calculation and Autotuning (AntennaCAT) is a comprehensive implementation of machine learning to automate, evaluate, and optimize the antenna design process using EM simulation software.
 It utilizes a combined antenna designer and internal calculator to accelerate the CAD condsturction and EM simulation of several common topologies, while eliminating model disparity for automated data collection.

+## Wiki and Documentation

+See the [Release Schedule](#release-schedule) below for code roll out updates.

+As we prepare for the first code release, we're sharing information on the Wiki of how to download, setup and use AntennaCAT.

+You can [Start Here](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool/wiki) for general project information.

+Pages are being updated daily, so check back in a few days if the information you're looking for hasn't been posted yet.

 ## Release Schedule